daley-lab/expressionlncr/README.md

 Searches for relevant GEO platforms, ones with array probes overlapping the data/probes.overlap.bed file via the NCBI Entrez E-Utils.

 Then, it looks for human (or --organism if you've been specifying an Ensembl alternative the whole time) GEO DataSets from the NCBI GDS database according to a --search-terms string.
 This search terms string should be the same format as the regular GEO terms constructed by the "Advanced Search Builder" on the GEO website, with one caveat.
-It must not specify the following terms since they're already specified in the tool: [Organism], [Entry Type], [GEO Acession].
+It must not specify the following terms since they're already specified in the tool: [Organism], [Entry Type], [GEO Accession].

 I recommend crafting a relevant set of terms that cuts down the search space to only useful samples.
 In fact, the tool forces this on you to an extent by always specifying "GDS[Entry Type]" to restrict to curated GEO DataSets.
 (But this is not an artificial limitation: GEO DataSets always have the series matrix annotation files which are needed in the pipeline.)